-There is a story in the Bible about a Pharaoh having bad dreams his advisors could not explain.
-He dreamt about seven fat cows being eaten by seven lean cows and seven full ears of grain being devoured by seven thin and blasted ears of grain.
+In the Bible is a story about a Pharaoh having bad dreams that his advisors could not explain.
+He dreamt about seven fat cows eaten.
+Then came seven lean cows who ate the fat cows.
+And then came seven full ears of grain.
+Seven thin and blasted ears devoured them.
 Joseph explained those dreams.
-He told the Pharaoh that seven years with good harvests would come followed by seven years with poor harvests.
-He advised the Egyptians to store food.
+He told the Pharaoh that seven years with good harvests would come, followed by seven lean years with crop failures.
+Joseph advised the Egyptians to store food.
 They followed his advice and built storehouses for grain.
-In this way Egypt survived the seven years of scarcity.1
+In this way, Egypt survived the seven years of scarcity.1

-The food storage resulted in a financial system.
-The historian Friedrich Preisigke discovered that the Egyptians used grain receipts for money.2 Farmers bringing in the food received receipts for grain.
-Bakers who wanted to make bread, brought in the receipts which could be exchanged for grain.
-According to the Bible, Joseph took all the money from the Egyptians.3
+There is something that the Bible does not tell us.
+The Egyptians used this grain storage as a financial system.
+The historian Friedrich Preisigke discovered that the Egyptians used grain receipts for money.2 Farmers bringing in the grain received these vouchers.
+Bakers brought them back in and exchanged them for grain to make bread.
+In the meantime, these receipts circulated as money.
+The vouchers had value because you could exchange them for grain.
+According to the Bible, Joseph took all the money from the Egyptians.3 And so the Egyptians may have started to use the vouchers as money instead.

 Featured image: Joseph interpreting the Pharaoh’s dream.
 Illustrations for La Grande Bible de Tours.
 Gustave Doré (1866).
 Public Domain.